Skip to main content

 Section 4.4 Acceleration

-You know that you cam make your car move from rest, speed up, slow down and come to rest, or turn a corner.
-These are examples of changing velocity.
+You know that you can make your car move from rest, speed up, slow down and bring to rest, or turn a corner.
+These are examples of changing velocity, either by changing magnitude or changing itd direction or both.
 The rate at which velocity, either speed or direction or both, changes is called acceleration.

 Subsection 4.4.1 Average Acceleration